Juvenile Rheumatoid Arthritis

 - Psoriatic arthritis: A combination of a skin rash, caused by a long-lasting autoimmune disease of the skin called psoriasis, with joint pain, usually in the fingers and toes.

 - Systemic JIA:Also known as Still’s disease, this condition consists of joint pain combined with fever, tiredness, loss of weight, lack of appetite and a rash.
-May lead to enlarged glands in the groin, arms and neck, as well as an enlarged spleen and liver.
+It may lead to enlarged glands in the groin, arms and neck, as well as an enlarged spleen and liver.

 Juvenile rheumatoid arthritis symptoms